Abeokuta: History

-By 1825, Olumo Rock was already a place of refuge from Ibadan and Dahomey slave hunters; people were scattered throughout the landscape, taking shelter among the rocks surrounding the settlement.
+Nevertheless, all accounts agree that in the 19th century, the Olumo Rock became a place of refuge for displaced Yoruba people during the Yoruba Revolutionary Wars, and from the Dahomey slave hunters.
+People were scattered throughout the landscape, taking shelter among the rocks surrounding the settlement.
 The Egba who established Abeokuta were soon joined by other Egba refugees and a substantial number of Owu who had escaped their captors.
 It became a busy metropolis and home to the majority of the Egba.
 However, the various groups of Egba did not fuse into a single community; rather, Abeokuta functioned more as a "federation of communities within a town wall than a community in its own right".

 Because Abeokuta was in a key location for the palm oil trade and because it was the so-called capital of the Egbas, Dahomey soon became hostile.
 In the 1851 Battle of Abeokuta, the Egba defeated King Gezo and the Dahomey incursion.
 They again beat back the Dahomey military in 1864.

 The 1860s also saw problems arise with the Europeans, namely the British in Lagos, which led to the Egba first closing trade routes, followed by the expulsion of missionaries and traders in 1867.

 Between 1877 and 1893 the Yoruba Civil Wars occurred, and Abeokuta opposed Ibadan, which led the king or alake of the Egba to sign an alliance with the British governor, Sir Gilbert Carter.
 This occurred in 1893, which formalized the Egba United Government based in Abẹokuta which became recognized by the United Kingdom.
 In 1914, the Egba lands were incorporated into the colony of Nigeria by the British, with Abeokuta as the provincial capital.

 In 1918, an uprising took place, the Adubi War, which was related to the levying of taxes and the policy of indirect rule by Sir Frederick Lugard, the British Governor-General.
 This was the only internal threat to British control of Nigeria during the course of the First World War.

 The Abeokuta Women's Revolt, led by the Abeokuta Women's Union (AWU), took place in the 1940s.
 It was a resistance movement against the imposition of unfair taxation by the Nigerian colonial government.

 In 1976, Abeokuta became the capital of the newly created Ogun State.